gochirsukh/ruby_basics/enumerables-clode-blocks/map-methods/readme.md

 * `map` and `collect` are the same things
 * Iterates through an emumarable
-* Executes code blocl on each item
+* Executes code block on each item
 * Add the result of the blocl to a new array
 * Number of items in = Number of items out